1.

 |

-such as Sinharaja and well wooded gardens of Kandy in search of
+such as Sinharaja and Kandy in search of

-their favourite fruiting trees.
+their seasonal fruits.
 Horton Plains, Hakgala, Nuwara Eliya

-are some of the places to look for it.
+are some of the places to look for it; however, it is by no means common in these areas.
 This was discovered by Edward

 Viscountess, wife of George Byng, Viscount Torrington governor of